FuelLabs/sway/sway-book/src/documentation/language/style-guide/enums.md

 > TODO: intro, show enums

-## Preferred usage
+## Encouraged

-The preferred way to use enums is to use the individual (not nested) enums directly because they are easy to follow and the lines are short:
+The preferred way to use [enums](../built-ins/enums.md) is to use the individual (not nested) enums directly because they are easy to follow and the lines are short:

 ```sway
 {{#include ../../../code/language/style-guide/enums/src/lib.sw:use}}
 ```

-## Inadvisable
+## Discouraged

 If you wish to use the nested form of enums via the `Error` enum from the example above, then you can instantiate them into variables using the following syntax: